jahangirkhedri/Labyrinth/README.md

 We have a labyrinth like this image which is a two-dimensional.
 ![example](./public/example.png)

-we want to solve this Labyrinth
+We want to solve this Labyrinth

 I use Backtrack algoritm for find the correct path.
 You can see Backtrack algoritm in this path: